 Google Java Format

-There is the library and also plugins for Maven and Gradle.
-This means the code style, and the tool support for that, is completely separate from any IDE used.
+- The code style, and the tool support for that, is completely separate from any IDE used.
 You can let the developers use whatever IDE they want.
 The important thing is what they produce, the code, which should have no references to any IDE.